MSRG/LogStore/README.md

 Use the following link as a reference:
 [GC Add Disk Guide](https://cloud.google.com/compute/docs/disks/add-persistent-disk)

 Get the `DEVICE_ID` for the new disk.
 The new disk should be the SSD.
+Using the following command.

 ```shell script
 $ sudo lsblk
 ```

-Sample output:
-TBD

 Format using `ext4`: